Lastaapps/ctu-bi-pjp/README.md

 ## Dependencies ##

 LLVM including headers.
 Bases on your OS distribution, it would be usually packages like `llvm`, `llvm-dev`.
+For downloading this repositoring and building it: `git`, `cmake`, `clang`.

 ## Build ##